Ironsyde-tech/INVOICE/README.md

 > Generate invoices and receipts simply by filling a form.

-Invoice Dragon is a lightning-fast application that simplifies the process of generating professional Invoices and Receipts for your business needs.
+Inv Sena  is a lightning-fast application that simplifies the process of generating professional Invoices and Receipts for your business needs.

 Simply fill a form, select a template and generate your document!
-Visit the website at https://invoicedragon.com
+Visit the website at inv.senacodes.io

 ### Features